25 Best Forearm Exercises for Mass and Strength

 The forearm is a complex area of the upper limb that contains numerous muscles responsible for various movements and functions.

-In order to effectively target the forearm, it is essential to understand the forearm muscles.
+To effectively target the forearm, it is essential to understand the forearm muscles.

 Let’s delve into the key muscles of the forearm: